DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 [Find accredited English teacher training providers](https://www.gov.uk/find-postgraduate-teacher-training-courses) offering languages and physics teacher training courses.

-##### Scholarships for physics, French, German and Spanish teacher trainees
+#### Scholarships for physics, French, German and Spanish teacher trainees

-A scholarship is a cash sum given by the UK government and awarded through the relevant professional body.
-To get a scholarship, you’ll need to be a high-calibre student and pass a tough selection process.
+A scholarship is a cash sum from the UK government.
+To get a scholarship, you’ll need to be a high-calibre student and pass a tough selection process, run by the professional body for your subject.

 If you’re successful, your teacher training provider will pay the scholarship money directly into your bank account over a period of 10 months.
 You will not have to pay this money back.